marwils/microbit-projects/README.md

 ## Projects
 A short description of the projects.

+### baby_toy
+A very simple project where only the default images and songs were accessed.
+This could also be a nice showcase for many of the built-in stuff.
+And yes, my 1,5 y/o daughter loves it. :D

+- Button A: Show next image
+- Button B: Play next song

 ### find_me_by_brightness
 You are a spot on the 5x5 LED matrix and have to find a hidden target position.
 The brightness of the spot increases as you get closer to the target.